KendraTang/yelp-business-filter/README.md

 * Filter by other dimensions
 * Click to show more businesses
 * Show result in other page?
+* Find a better way to fix footer at bottom

 ## What would you do differently if you were allocated more time?